Michael Dweck: The End: Montauk, N.Y.

 In March 2010, Dweck filed a copyright infringement lawsuit against a New York-based clothing designer called Malibu Denim, alleging that they'd used Sonya, Poles in their advertisements for designer jeans, even including copies of the photo on the hang tag which accompanied their products.
 With the jeans selling at $160–200 each, the court awarded Dweck $100,000.

 Many of the photos from The End were exhibited at numerous galleries and solo exhibitions in New York, Belgium, San Francisco, Monaco, and the Blitz Gallery in Tokyo, and the Gallery Orchard in Nagoya.
 Dweck's work was also presented at art fairs in Paris and Bologna.

 Dweck worried that his photographs would call more unwanted attention to the quiet culture of Montauk, saying:

 "That's the way it always goes, isn't it?
 Everyone who makes it to the fallout shelter tries to bolt the door behind him.
 It's like some graffiti I read in the stall at the Shagwong Tavern.
 'Welcome to Montauk.
 Take a picture and get the f--- out.'"

 "Here are my pictures.
 Please, please stay away just a little longer."

-In July 2011, it was reported that Kanye West's video director Hype Williams had scouted Montauk as a possible site for a music video.
-Williams was seen with Dweck's book, looking for the locations featured in it.

 A second edition of The End: Montauk, N.Y. was scheduled for release in July 2016 by Ditch Plains Press on a short run with a very limited distribution.
 It was projected that only 300 copies were to circulate, at a price of $3,000 each, with each copy numbered and signed by Dweck, printed on paper made in Italy's Riva del Garda and "enclosed in a handmade Japanese box."
 This limited edition is said to include 85 photographs which were not presented in the first edition.